Khan-Afnan/Car_price_prediction/README.md

 # Dataset
-The model was trained on a cleaned dataset of used cars (clean_car_data.csv), which includes features like:
+The model was trained on a cleaned dataset of used cars (clean_car_data.csv), which includes features like:Car Model,Fuel Type,Seller Type,Transmission,Owner Type,Kilometers Driven,Car Age,
-Car Model
-Fuel Type
-Seller Type
-Transmission
-Owner Type
-Kilometers Driven
-Car Age

 The machine learning model is a pre-trained model stored in the file car_details.pkl.
 It was trained using Scikit-learn.
 The model is used to predict the price based on the provided inputs.